bamorim/netmosa/docs/index.md

 # Netmosa Docs

-## About

 Netmosa is a network analysis tools focused on network models.
 It allows you to program (in Lua) a model and see it unroll in real time.

+## Running a Model

+To run a model in Netmosa, you first need to code in the code editor (or load an example and tweak the variables as described) and then you press **Run**.

+Within the visualization screen (while the simulation is running) you can toggle the visualization mode (between Graph and Statistics) by clicking on the Chart Icon (![Chart Icon]).

+You can also export your file in [GraphML] format by clicking the Save Icon (![Save Icon])

+You can adjust the speed of the simulation by dragging the slider on the top bar.

+## Programming in Netmosa

+We provide some examples you can check but ultimately you can write your own from scratch.

+In order to be able to write your own models in Netmosa, you need to know th basics of Lua and get used to our standard library.

-### Our Graph Model
+### Our Graph Structure

-In our graph, as usual, we have vertices and edges.
+In our graph, as usual, we have vertices and edges, but it also have vertex attributes.

-Vertices are referenced by their Vertex ID (which is the index in the adjacency vector, so the first Vertex has Vertex ID 0).
+Vertices are referenced by their Vertex ID (which is the index in the adjacency vector, so the first Vertex has Vertex ID 1, because Lua is 1-indexed).

 Edges are just a list with two elements, which are the two Vertex IDs of the two connected vertices.
 Edges may also be referenced by an Edge ID